-The U.S. Patent and Trademark Office (“PTO”) has attempted to cover-up the function and true purpose of its Sensitive Applications Warning System (“SAWS”), a “deep state” program that has attracted substantial interest since it came to light in late 2014.
+The U.S. Patent and Trademark Office (“USPTO”) has attempted to cover-up the function and true purpose of its Sensitive Applications Warning System (“SAWS”), a "deep state" program that has attracted substantial interest since it came to light in late 2014.
 SAWS has recently been a subject of 31 FOIA requests and PTO’s responses and replies to appeals on these requests.
-This article exposes the detailed workings of the SAWS and shows that the PTO’s narratives that the SAWS is a patent quality assurance program is fiction; it shows that instead, the SAWS is an agency-wide program that even reaches the Board of Appeals, that allows PTO officials to secretly exercise powers with which they were never vested by law, enabling them to choose on a whim winners and losers at the PTO.
+This article exposes the detailed workings of the SAWS and shows that the USPTO’s narratives that the SAWS is a patent quality assurance program is fiction; it shows that instead, the SAWS is an agency-wide system that even reaches the Board of Appeals, that allows USPTO officials to secretly exercise powers with which they were never vested by law, enabling them to choose on a whim winners and losers at the USPTO.

 Examiners recommend flagging specific applications under the SAWS, but it is Supervisory Patent Examiners (“SPE”s) (who do not themselves examine applications) that “are responsible for determining which applications proceed through the SAWS program.”
 (Id. at B73, emphasis added).
 The bases for the SPE approval and notification alert to flag the application as SAWS is sent in “a short email … including a short explanation of why.”
 (Id. at B81).

 The USPTO for decades kept the SAWS secret.
 It also instructed that the application “file shall not indicate it has been identified as a SAWS application” and that the “Office shall not notify Applicant or any other party that any particular application has been identified as a SAWS application.”
 (Id. at B44, emphasis in original).